patrickfav/indoor-positioning/readme.md

 * Adapts well to the specific environment
 * Good scalability and low maintenance with easy setup
-* Accuracy between 2 to 4 meter on average (see diagram)
+* Accuracy between 2 to 4 meters on average (see diagram)
 * Initial positioning with trilateration works well
 * Quality degrades with non-correlating RSS